Graduate Catalog

 Elective Courses

-A minimum of 14 semester hours will be earned as electives chosen jointly by the advisor and student.
-A full list of education courses is available in this catalog.
+A minimum of 8 semester hours will be earned as electives from EDAD, EDLL or ED chosen jointly by the advisor and student.

 Licensure

 Lewis & Clark recommends for the Oregon Principal License those candidates who have fulfilled all of the requirements specified under the Principal License Program.
-Applicants from Oregon approved programs must apply for licensure within three years following completion of their respective programs.
-If more than three years pass before application is made, the candidate must qualify for recommendation under rules for licensure in effect at the time of application.
+Candidates must apply for a license directly to the Oregon Teacher Standards and Practices Commission (TSPC) by submitting the appropriate forms, fees, test scores, if required, and transcripts.
+Applicants must apply for licensure within three years following completion of their respective programs.
+If more than three years elapse before application is made, the candidate must qualify for recommendation under rules for licensure in effect at the time of application.
+Information about filing for a license is available from Lewis & Clark's K-12 Educational Career and Licensing Services Office.

-The Educational Specialist degree in administration is intended for students who have earned master's degrees and are seeking the Oregon Principal and Professional Administrator Licenses.
-This advanced degree is positioned between a master's and doctoral degree, and allows those holding an Oregon teaching or personnel service license to complete both administrative licenses within a five-year period of time.
+The Educational Specialist degree in administration is intended for students who have earned master's degrees and are seeking a route to Oregon Principal license as well as to begin the work of taking this understanding to the District level.
+This advanced degree is positioned between a master's and doctoral degree, and allows those holding an Oregon teaching or personnel service license to complete the requirements for the Oregon Principal License and some of the initial coursework for the Professional Administrator License within a five-year period of time.
 Students are able to complete a unique post-master's degree course of study without earning a doctorate.
-Together, the Principal and Professional programs of study help aspiring and new-to-profession educational leaders grow into seasoned professionals with the knowledge, values, skills, and courage to improve teaching and learning in schools.
-By addressing issues of equity and focusing on best practices for effective leadership, students exit the EdS program ready to practice reflectively, think critically, and use data and research to advance learning and achievement for all students.
+This course of study will help aspiring and new-to-profession educational leaders grow into seasoned professionals with the knowledge, values, skills, and courage to improve teaching and learning in schools.
+By addressing issues of equity and focusing on best practices for effective leadership, students exit the EdS program ready to practice reflectively, think critically, and use data and research to advance learning and achievement for all students at both the building and the district levels.
 The EdS program is designed to be responsive to the changing nature of schools and the work of educational leaders.

-A culminating capstone project, Integrated Administrative Seminar (EDAD 576), will require students to synthesize and integrate their learning over time into a written report and a public presentation.
+A culminating capstone project, EDAD 576 Integrated Administrative Seminar , will require students to synthesize and integrate their learning over the course of the program into a written report and a public presentation.
 The capstone may draw upon coursework, action research, or practical projects related to current professional responsibilities.
 The project must have the approval of the program director and will be designed and completed within one semester.
 An oral presentation of the report will demonstrate the practical application of the project findings with professional leadership skills.
-In addition to the written and oral presentations, students will write a reflection to assess leadership growth across their program coursework and experiences, including how their post-master's work has impacted their professional careers.

 Degree Requirements